ingo/ingo.github.io/_recipes/disney_parks_churro_bites.md

 ---
-title: Disney Parks Churro Bites
+author: Alex Dunlap
 category: Desserts
 description: Enjoy a delicious Disney churro at home!
 This recipe is inspired by the delicious snack that can be found at all of our parks across the globe.
 The recipe serves four people and is a perfect snack to enjoy while creating your very own magical moments right at home.
+favorite: "\u2713"
-image: wghevtr36y2133-624x417.jpg
+image: disney_parks_churro_bites.jpg
 size: 4 servings
+source: https://disneyparks.disney.go.com/blog/author/alex-dunlap/
 time: 30 minutes
-author: Alex Dunlap
-source: https://disneyparks.disney.go.com/blog/author/alex-dunlap/
-favorite: ✓
+title: Disney Parks Churro Bites
 ---
 This recipe is inspired by the delicious Disney Parks Churro Bites that can be found at all of our parks across the globe.
 It's a perfect snack to enjoy while creating your very own magical moments right at home.

 ### Ingredients